Forex trading with micro accounts

-Trading forex with a mini account makes it possible for traders to start trading with a smaller amount of capital and with high leverage, depending on the broker.
-Traders sometimes use micro accounts to try out new brokers to minimise the risks.
+Trading forex with a micro account makes it possible for traders to start trading with a smaller amount of capital and with higher leverage, depending on the broker.
+Traders also sometimes use micro accounts to try out new brokers with a live account whilst minimising the risks.

 With micro accounts traders can open trades with contract sizes starting from 1,000 lots rather than the larger 100,000 standard lot.
 This allows traders to refine their trading strategy with smaller deposits before moving to larger account sizes.

 With smaller micro accounts the leverage offered by brokers is often larger, however this can be a double edged sword amplifying both profits or losses.

 Micro account have minimum trade sizes starting at 0.01 lots.
 This is what makes micro accounts a popular choice for traders with lower deposits as it allows them to make more trades while they are still refining their trading strategy.
 1 micro lot is equal to 10 cents per pip vs a 10$ per pip with a standard account.